owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 ## Bonus: ear and voice

-It is relativly easy to make chome speak out loud the message received.
+It is relatively easy to make chrome speak out loud the message received.
 This snippet will speak out loud the message Received:

 {{< highlight js >}}
 function talk(message) {